MitasTech/myScripts/README.md

     git clone https://github.com/MitasTech/MyScripts

-To run it first you need to make the scripts executable
+To run it first you need to make the scripts executable.
-2) Cd MyScripts
+2) cd MyScripts
    chmod +x install.sh

 Then change directory to the Scripts dirextory and do the same for the other 2 scripts.